Dødedans i London, Tottel

 The Abbesse maketh aunswere.

-ALAS that Death hath thus for me ordeined,
+ALas that Death hath thus for me ordeined

 That in no wise I maye it nought declyne.

-Brest and throte my notes out to twyne,
+260 Brest and throte my notes out to twyne,

-My chekes round vernyshed* for to shine,
+My chekes round garnished for to shine,

-Ungird ful oft to walken at the large, --
+Ungird ful oft to walken at the large,

-Thus cruel Death with al estates fine,
+Thus cruel death with al estates fine,

 Who hath no shippe must rowe in bote or barge.